JacobisEpic/ChessBOT/README.md

 - **Engaging Gameplay**: Suitable for players with an ELO rating of 900-1200.
 - **Interactive UI**: Built with Pygame, offering a smooth user experience.

+## Algorithms Used
+-  **Negamax Algorithm**: A variant of the minimax algorithm, optimized for two-player games like chess.
+-  **Alpha-Beta Pruning**: Reduces the number of nodes evaluated in the search tree, enhancing performance.

 ## Installation

 1. Clone the repository: